Dillard's (DDS)

 Gross profit margins are an important measure of a retailer’s pricing power, product differentiation, and negotiating leverage.

-Dillard's has good unit economics for a retailer, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
-As you can see below, it averaged an impressive 40.6% gross margin over the last two years.
-Said differently, Dillard's paid its suppliers $59.41 for every $100 in revenue.
-Dillard's Trailing 12-Month Gross Margin
+Dillard’s unit economics are higher than the typical retailer, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
+As you can see below, it averaged a decent 40.4% gross margin over the last two years.
+That means for every $100 in revenue, $59.58 went towards paying for inventory, transportation, and distribution.

-In Q3, Dillard's produced a 44.2% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).
+Dillard's produced a 36.3% gross profit margin in Q4, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting it strives to keep prices low for customers and has stable input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Dillard’s operating margin might fluctuated slightly over the last 12 months but has remained more or less the same, averaging 11.7% over the last two years.
+Dillard’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 11.3% over the last two years.
 This profitability was solid for a consumer retail business and shows it’s an efficient company that manages its expenses well.
-This result isn’t too surprising as its gross margin gives it a favorable starting point.

-In Q3, Dillard's generated an operating margin profit margin of 14.7%, up 3.4 percentage points year on year.
+In Q4, Dillard's generated an operating margin profit margin of 13%, up 1.3 percentage points year on year.
 The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, and administrative overhead.

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Dillard's hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 53%, splendid for a consumer retail business.
+Although Dillard's hasn’t been the highest-quality company lately because of its poor revenue and EPS performance, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 54.8%, splendid for a consumer retail business.

 Are you wondering whether to buy Dillard's or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

-Dillard's isn’t a terrible business, but it doesn’t pass our quality test.
-First off, its revenue has declined over the last three years.
-And while its stellar ROIC suggests it has been a well-run company historically, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
-On top of that, its projected EPS for the next year is lacking.
+Dillard's isn’t a terrible business, but it isn’t one of our picks.
+For starters, its revenue has declined over the last three years.
+While its stellar ROIC suggests it has been a well-run company historically, the downside is its shrinking same-store sales tell us it will need to change its strategy to succeed.
+On top of that, its declining EPS over the last three years makes it a less attractive asset to the public markets.